ozlongblack/miniature-pancake/README.md

 - **Cards:** A single card component can render in three distinct UIs (small, medium, large) by accepting an **`Enum` type** as an input, providing layout flexibility without needing multiple components.
 - **Instrument Displays:** Standardized components for presenting financial instrument data.
-- **Modals:** Although a bottom sheet-style modal was intended to appear from the bottom of the screen, a styling issue resulted in the modals appearing in a full-screen format.
+- **Modals:** Although a bottom sheet-style modal was intended to appear from the bottom of the screen.
 - **Swipe Buttons:** A unique UI element for user actions, enhancing the mobile experience.

 ### **Services**

 The application's business logic is separated into dedicated services.
 These services are responsible for:

 - **Data Retrieval:** For scenarios where multiple dynamic data sources need to be combined (e.g., merging static instrument details with live pricing data), the `combineLatest` RxJS operator is used.
 This allows the application to react to changes in any of the data streams.
-To prevent unnecessary API calls when multiple components subscribe to the same data stream, the `shareReplay` operator is used, ensuring that the API is called only once and the result is shared among all subscribers.
 - **State Management:** **`BehaviorSubject`** is used to implement a multicast stream, allowing multiple components to subscribe to and receive the current state and any subsequent updates.

 ### **Styling**